tahsinhasem/orbital_poc/README.md

 ## About
 Our POC consists of communication[^3] between one Hertz server and one RPC server.
 The Hertz server is generated using the `asset_api.thrift` IDL file, while the Kitex server and client are generated using the `asset_management.thrift` IDL file.

 The Hertz server lisens to requests at `port 4200` on two exposed endpoints at "/asset/insert" [POST] and "/asset/query" [GET].
-Once it recieves an api request, it then forwards it to the Kitex server using the its internalised kitex client.
+Once it recieves an api request, it then forwards the request to the Kitex server (using the internal kitex client built inside the hertz server).
 The Kitex server sits on `port 8888` and responds to the RPC calls made to it.

 ## Endpoints